Flowers (Ace of Base album)

 Flowers is the third album by the Swedish pop music group Ace of Base.
 It was released on 15 June 1998 in Europe, Asia, and Africa, and 10 August 1998 in the United Kingdom.
-An alternative album titled Cruel Summer, was released in the USA and Canada, containing remixes, re-recordings, and new songs deemed appropriate for an American audience.
+An alternative album titled Cruel Summer was released in the US and Canada, containing remixes, re-recordings, and new songs deemed appropriate for an American audience.
 Japan and Australia received hybrid versions of the two albums.

-The album was re-issued in the UK on 26 April 1999 with revised artwork and tracklisting, following the single release of "Everytime It Rains".
+The album was re-issued in the UK on 26 April 1999 with revised artwork and track listing, following the single release of "Everytime It Rains".

 Background

 Flowers spawned the singles "Life Is a Flower", "Cruel Summer" and "Always Have, Always Will".